Plant-Food-Research-Open/assemblyqc/docs/usage.md

 - `synteny_xref_assemblies`: Similar to `--input`, this parameter also provides a CSV sheet listing external reference assemblies which are included in the synteny analysis but are not analysed by other QC tools.
 See the [example xrefsheet](../assets/xrefsheet.csv) included with the pipeline.
 Its fields are:
   - `tag:` A unique tag which represents the reference assembly in the final report
   - `fasta:` FASTA file
-  - `synteny_labels:` A two column tsv file listing fasta sequence ids (first column) and labels for the synteny plots (second column)
+  - `synteny_labels:` A two column tsv file listing fasta sequence ids (first column) and their labels for the synteny plots (second column)

 ## Running the pipeline